nkchenjx/pyjcfit/README.md

 First coded in MATLAB 2014b on 2016/04/05
 Converted to python 3.12 on 2023/11/07

 Curve fitting for 1D vectors or ND matrix with any given model equations using a random search algorithm.
+2D and above data will need to revise the pyjcfit function to allow data loading and treating.
+Or simply vectorize multidimential data and feed to the function will work without change.

 Developed and tested on software versions
 Python 3.12